AHH! What should I pack?

 I'm allergic to some foods.
 Do I have to let you know?

 YES!
 If you have any dietary restrictions, please let us know as soon as possible.

 I keep kosher.
 And I'm also vegan.
 Do I have to bring my own food?
 What's up?

-Dinner is provided through one of the houses and FUP will make arrangements with the dining hall staff to provide kosher meals.
-It's nothing fancy, just a frozen dinner. (just fyi, Hillel food is GOOD) Breakfast, we usually get stuff donated and it's most likely not kosher.
-But there's always bread (which is usually kosher) from lunch that you can eat for breakfast.
+Please tell us as soon as possible if you have any dietary restrictions.
+Breakfast and dinner are provided through one of the houses and FUP will make arrangements with the dining hall staff to provide kosher meals.
+It's nothing fancy, just a frozen dinner. (just fyi, Hillel food is GOOD).
 Vegan entrees as well as other items, such as tofu, soymilk, and rice milk, are available from Harvard University Dining Services.
 Please let us know in advance so we can make these arrangements.